Oaxaca City: Noche de Rábanos

 The event developed from a Dominican Christmas tradition, when they would have a large dinner on the night of 23 December.
 To decorate the tables, indigenous servants of the monks would carve radishes and adorn them with flowers and other plants.
-This led 23 December to the known as the Night of the Radishes.
-This led to a special market on this day selling the radishes along with two other popular Christmas plant materials, the Flor Inmortal (immortal flower) and corn husks.
-This market has grown into a major cultural event and now is sponsored by the city, which packs the main square on that day.
-The day also includes a competition where radish creations are judged by originality, technical skill and beauty.
+This led to 23 December, which is known as the Night of the Radishes.
+This led to a special market on this day, selling radishes along with two other popular Christmas plants, the Flor Inmortal (immortal flower) and corn husks.
+This market has grown into a significant cultural event and is now sponsored by the city, which fills the main square on that day.
+The day also includes a competition in which radish creations are judged on originality, technical skill, and beauty.

 Donají

 Donají was a high-ranking Zapotec woman in pre-Hispanic Mitla.
 When she was born, a seer predicted that she would die for her country.
 When she grew up, the Zapotec were involved in one of their many wars with the Mixtec, who generally dominated the area.
 One day, Zapotec warriors brought a prisoner, a Mixtec prince named Nucano, to Mitla.
 Taking pity on him, Donají took care of his wounds.
 When he healed, he asked her to free him, which she did.
-The war continued, and the Zapotec king and Donaji forced to abandon their capital of Zaachila.
-Peace negotiations were attempted but the Mixtec did not trust the Zapotec king, taking Donají captive as insurance.
+The war continued, and the Zapotec king and Donaji were forced to abandon their capital of Zaachila.
+Peace negotiations were attempted, but the Mixtec did not trust the Zapotec king, taking Donají captive as insurance.

 This occurred during the Conquest, when the Spanish Christian evangelization of the country had begun.
 Donají asked for baptism and was renamed Doña Juana de Cortés.

 As the Mixtec feared, the Zapotec broke the peace treaty, attacking Monte Albán while the Mixtec slept.
 The survivors killed their hostage.
-Later the body of Donají, decapitated, was found in the Atoyac River.
+Later, the body of Donají, decapitated, was found in the Atoyac River.
 Time passed.
-One day a shepherd came to the place where Donaji was buried by the river.
+One day, a shepherd came to the place where the river buried Donaji.
 A fragrant lily flower grew there.
 Fifteen days later, he returned to find the same flower, still fresh and fragrant in the same place, as if a mysterious force was preserving it.
 She is honored by having her severed head as part of the coat of arms of the city of Oaxaca.
 In addition, her story is reenacted every year at the Guelaguetza festival.

-Cinema
+Film festival

-Every year in the fall, Oaxaca hosts the Oaxaca FilmFest.
+Until 2022, its final year, Oaxaca hosted the Oaxaca FilmFest every fall.